jf-silverman/better-sort-of-photos/README.md

 **Label Criteria Using Basic Photographic Principles**
 While these manual labels are somewhat subjective, the underlying principles are well-established.

 - **Focus:**  Photo should be in focus everywhere, or at least on the "subject" of the photo, such as the plate of food, or a shrimp within the dish.
-Background can be blurred (bokeh) or not as long as the food can be seen clearly and the background is not too distracting.
+Background could be blurred (bokeh) or not as long as the food could be seen clearly and the background was not too distracting.

 - **Exposure:**  Exposure should be even over the subject (food) without harsh shadows or bright patches.
 Even, diffuse light is best.

 - **Subject:**  Subject should just be the food, either centered or filling the visual frame.
-Subject should not include half-eaten items, wrapped food, or any human body parts in focus.
+Subject should not include half-eaten items, wrapped food, or any human body parts in focus (arms, hands, etc.).

 - **Color:**  Photos should either have a variety of complimentary or contrasting colors.
 Generally a whole plate should not be one color such as brown.
 Generally food photos should be balanced to slightly warm (yellows and reds), as opposed to cold (blues and greens).
 Exceptions include the color of the non-food background or green vegetables.
 Color saturation should be normal to bright, but not extremely strong.

 - **Pattern/Composition:**
 A number of photographic rules make for appealing compositions (rule of thirds, rule of odds, golden ratio, etc.).
-I also ruled out photos of half-eaten food or empty plates in this category
+I also ruled out photos of half-eaten food or empty plates using this principle.

 ## Visualization
 I first loaded the photo dataset into Python using Tensorflow / Keras libraries.
 I looked at random batches of labeled images to ensure they were labeled and loaded properly.
 Next I made a composite mean image of all the "good" label and a composite mean image of all the "bad" label photos.
 I reviewed these both in color and greyscale.
 The greyscale image was converted to one of Matplotlib's "perceptually uniform sequential colormaps" to more easily discern difference.
 I also created histograms of the two composite images, showing the red, green, and blue pixels as separate transparencies.
 After this I made a contrast image by subtracting the two composite mean images.
 Lastly, I used Principle Component Analysis to examine eigen composite images and high eigen value images.
 All of the visualizations pointed to the importance of proper exposure and some level of framing / composition.